Image SEO Best Practices in WordPress

 • Large size (1024×1024 pixels)

-You can also customize WordPress default image dimensions for responsiveness by adding your preferred dimensions.
-This can be through modifying the functions.php file.
+You can customize WordPress default image dimensions for responsiveness by adding your preferred dimensions inside the functions.php file.

 WP Smush logo